Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 3. Gottfried of Strassburg, Tristan (online)

 I have selected the first two textbooks for this class because I have developed them specifically for our purposes and deem them to be the best and most cost-effective class material (apart from Tristan, of course).
 There are no other comparable textbooks available.
 If I asked you to purchase the original texts in English translation (if available in the first place), the costs would be much higher.
-A lot of work has gone into the creation of both textbooks over the years, the first now in its 9th, the second now in its 2nd ed.
+A lot of work has gone into the creation of both textbooks over the years, the first one now in its 9th, the second now in its 2nd ed.
 I do receive nominal royalties as compensation for my editorial work and for my translations.

 Attendance: Nobody wants to police you and treat you as a child, but you all expect the instructor/s to be in class, and the instructor/s consequently expect/s you to be in class as well every time we meet.
 Sometimes there are valid extenuating circumstances, but unexcused and excessive absence on your part will endanger your grade in this class.
 In order to check on your attendance, we'll use the Top Hat system every time class meets, the license for which you must purchase; see below.